GregePorter/RIS-quickstart/README.md

 Let's break down this command.
 - `bsub` this allows a user to "submit a job for batched execution"
-- `-G compute-artsci` specifies the Group that one is a member of (I'm part of `compute-artsci` and for the purposes of this workshop, you will be part of `compute-workshop`)
+- `-G compute-artsci` specifies the Group that one is a member of (I'm part of `compute-artsci` and for, the purposes of this workshop, you will be part of `compute-workshop`)
 - `-q artsci-interactive` specifies the Queue into which you will submit the job. `workshop` will be the Queue you use for the workshop.
 - `-a "docker(python:latest)"` specifies which image you use.
 Let's break this down a little more too
    - `docker` means to go up to DockerHub (we'll talk more about this later)